 If the decedent owned few assets, it may be possible to avoid the probate process.
 In many states, a "small estate administration" is available.
 Usually, in order to qualify for a small estate administration, the decedent's assets must not include real estate and must be worth less than a threshold amount determined by the state.
 If a small estate administration is applicable, the parties who are entitled to receive the decedent's assets may collect those assets by way of an "affidavit," a sworn statement that is filed with the court.
 Even in a small estate proceeding, though, the decedent's creditors may need to be paid from the assets before any estate assets are distributed.

 If you're administering an estate, you have a lot of responsibility -- not only to the deceased party's legacy, but to the family members and other loved ones named in the will.
-So you'll want to make sure it's done properly, which may require the expertise of an estate planning lawyer.
-Get started today with a free estate planning attorney match.
+For this reason, you should consult a local estate planning attorney who can help ensure that you're administering the estate properly.